Endava/BEEQ/packages/beeq-react/README.md

-# React Wrapper for Bee-Q
+# React Wrapper for BEEQ

-A lightweight utility that wraps Bee-Q custom elements ("web components") so they can be used like native React components.
+A lightweight utility that wraps BEEQ custom elements ("web components") so they can be used like native React components.

 ## Package installation